Hindi Language 3 (Postgraduate)

 Method of assessment

-One three-hour written examination taken in May/June (40%); a translation project to be completed over the academic year of a suitable length to be submitted on the last day of term 2 (30%); on essay of 400 (written in Hindi) to be submitted on day 2, week 7, term 1 (10%); an oral examination of 30 minutes taken in May/June (15%); one oral presentation (5%).
+One three-hour written examination taken in May/June (40%); a translation project to be completed over the academic year of a suitable length to be submitted on the last day of term 2 (30%); an essay of 400 words (written in Hindi) to be submitted on day 2, week 7, term 1 (10%); an oral examination of 30 minutes taken in May/June (15%); one oral presentation (5%).